jaypipes/ghw/README.md

   host hardware information as directly as possible without relying on shellouts to programs like `dmidecode` that require root privileges to execute.

+  Elevated privileges are indeed required to query for some information, but `ghw` will never error out if blocked from reading that information.
+Instead, `ghw` will print a warning message about the information that could not be retrieved.
+You may disable these warning messages with `GHW_DISABLE_WARNINGS` environment variable.

 * Well-documented code and plenty of example code

-  The code itself should be well-documented, of course, with lots of usage examples.
+  The code itself should be well-documented with lots of usage examples.

 * Interfaces should be consistent across modules